 How to get Started

-If you want to submit your work to be considered for features on our website, Instagram, and email newsletters, or to apply for open call opportunities, we invite you to become a Booooooom Member.
+If you want to submit artwork or photography to be considered for features on our website, Instagram, and email newsletters, or to apply for open call opportunities, we invite you to become a Booooooom Member.
 This membership is currently for artists, photographers, and illustrators.
 Learn more about our membership here.

 10 Things to Consider